MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

 1. On the **Assign admin units** page select **Next**.

-1. On the **Choose locations to apply the policy** page, enable the location for **Teams chat and channel messages** only.
+1. On the **Choose where to apply the policy** page, enable the location for **Teams chat and channel messages** only.
 If any other locations are selected, deselect them.

 1. Select **Next**.